caseyamcl/configula/README.md

 The `ConfigFactory::loadPath()` loader will traverse directories in your configuration path recursively.

-The `ConfigFactory::loadSingleDirectory` will load your configuration in a single directory non-recursively.
+The `ConfigFactory::loadSingleDirectory()` will load your configuration in a single directory non-recursively.

 ### Local Configuration Files

 In some cases, you may want to have local configuration files that override the default configuration files.

 There are two ways to do this:

 1. prefix the default configuration file extension with `.dist`(e.g. `config.dist.yml`), and name the local configuration file normally: `config.yml`
-2. Name the default configuration file normally (e.g. `config.yml`) and prefix `.local` to the extension for the local configuration file: `config.local.yml`.
+2. name the default configuration file normally (e.g. `config.yml`) and prefix `.local` to the extension for the local configuration file: `config.local.yml`.

-Either way will work, and you could even combine approaches if you want (not recommended, obviously).
+Either way will work, and you could even combine approaches if you want.
 The file iterator will always cascade merge files in this order:

 * `FILENAME.dist.EXT`
 * `FILENAME.EXT`